 In August 1667, the Ahom general Lachit Borphukan had recaptured Guwahati.
 This outraged Mughal emperor Aurangzeb and he sent the Mughal commander Ram Singh of Amer (Jaipur) with a large force in what would be the last Mughal attempt to conquer Assam.

-How the Battle was won
+How the Battle was Won

-The details of the battle that ensued comes to us from the Ahom court chronicles, the ‘Buranjis’.
+The details of the battle that ensued come to us from the Ahom court chronicles, the ‘Buranjis’.
 In ‘Ram Singhar Yudhar Katha’ written by Achutyananda Doloi, the astrologer-in-chief to the reigning Ahom King of the time and later reproduced by historian SK Bhuyan in the book ‘Lachit Barphukan and his times’, one gets a vivid picture.

 In 1670, the Mughals under Ram Singh’s army comprising of 21 Rajput chiefs, 30,000 infantry and 18,000 Turkish cavalry, marched towards Guwahati through the Brahmaputra river.

 Within Guwahati, Lachit was well prepared for the Mughal army and geography helped.
 The heavily forested and fortified hills surrounding Guwahati provided a ring of defence spanning 25 square miles.
-Moreover the fortifications of Guwahati were surrounded by hidden ditches with bamboo pikes, to impale enemy cavalry.
-The unsuspecting and ill prepared Mughal army marched into the war zone of Guwahati almost unopposed.
+Moreover, the fortifications of Guwahati were surrounded by hidden ditches with bamboo pikes, to impale enemy cavalry.
+The unsuspecting and ill-prepared Mughal army marched into the war zone of Guwahati almost unopposed.
 They attributed it to Assamese cowardice, without realising the counter plan.

-Once in, they became complacent and easy prey to the planned guerrilla attacks of Lachit and his men.
+Once in, they became a complacent and easy prey to the planned guerrilla attacks of Lachit and his men.
 The Ahoms would attack only at night and then retreat immediately.
 There was even an instance when the Ahom army entered the Mughal camp walking out with all the silverware, they found!
 So harassed was Ram Singh that he sent off a letter to Lachit demanding he stop these attacks at night, To which Lachit is said to have replied ‘It must be remembered that Lions fight at night.’

-Guerilla attacks were part of a larger psychological warfare that Lachit and his men planned and the Mughal army was flummoxed by what it witnessed.
-Rumors were spread claiming that the Ahom army fought at night because it had rakshasas or demons.
+Guerilla attacks were part of larger psychological warfare that Lachit and his men planned and the Mughal army was flummoxed by what it witnessed.
+Rumours were spread claiming that the Ahom army fought at night because it had rakshasas or demons.
 When the Mughal army head Ram Singh refused to believe this and demanded proof, Lachit is also said to have sent men dressed like demons into the Mughal camp to convince him!

 The Ahom army would attack at night and once even entered the Mughal camp, walking out with all the silverware, they found!